-The ports of Vancouver and Prince George, British Columbia are the closest points when shipping by sea.
+The ports of Vancouver and Prince Rupert, British Columbia are the closest points when shipping by sea.
 Well established road, rail and air corridors provide a wide range of options ensuring safety, affordability and efficiency when moving goods and people.
 Lethbridge is well positioned to become a major logistics and distribution centre.

 The Alberta metropolitan cities of Calgary and Edmonton, located to the north of Lethbridge, are within an easy commuting distance on well-maintained double-lane divided highways.

 In the future a realignment is planned at Lethbridge, for highways 3 and 4, as part of the Canada-America-Mexico (CANAMEX) Trade Corridor that stretches 6,000 kilometres from Alaska to Mexico City.
 This portion of the CANAMEX in Alberta is referred to as the North-South Trade Corridor (NSTC), which extends from the Canada-U.S. border at Coutts to the B.C. border west of Grande Prairie.
 The NSTC in Alberta is approximately 1,170 kilometres long.
 As of 2010, more than 92% of the NSTC has been competed to a 4-laned roadway.

 Click to enlarge map

 One hour south is Alberta’s major port of entry to the United States at Coutts and Sweetgrass, Montana.
 This twenty-four hour border crossing links Alberta’s export highway with U.S. Interstate 15 (a integral portion of CANAMEX) and is the 8th busiest border crossing in Canada in terms of trade traffic by road.
 In 2010 the crossing saw over $9 billion in trade (Transport Canada).